pgdogdev/docs/docs/features/plugins/rust.md

     Better error handling is on the roadmap, e.g. by using macros that wrap plugin code into a panic handler.
-That being said, since plugins do expose `extern "C"` functions, this limitation should be explicitely stated to plugin authors.
+That being said, since plugins do expose `extern "C"` functions, this limitation should be explicitly stated to plugin authors.

 ## Learn more